 Box spring vs. platform

 Box springs are, in essence, an additional layer under your mattress to absorb shock and offer more support.
 So, naturally, they raise the mattress to a greater height.
 Box springs can elevate the bed up to 20-25 inches high off of the ground.
 This makes them cleaner and comfortable to get in and out.
 It also prevents small pets from jumping up and small insects from creeping into the bed.
+This makes it easier to make your bed and keep it clean.

 Platform beds sit closer to the floor, which is fantastic but inconvenient for people with knee or back problems.
 With an average of about 16-18 inches, platform beds are lower than what an average person needs for a bed, which is 25 inches.
 But the good thing is that you can always incorporate a box spring for additional height.